CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-loki.md

 1. Log in to the server hosting your Loki service.
 1. Run Windows PowerShell as Administrator.
-1. Change the directory to the folder where Loki is running from, e.g. `CD C:\Loki`.
+1. Change the directory to the folder where Loki is running from, e.g. `cd C:\Loki`.
 1. Remove the current Loki installation by executing the following command:

     ``` powershell
         .\Remove-Loki.ps1
     ```

-1. Open a File Explorer and navigate to the folder where Loki is running from, e.g. `C:\Loki`.
+1. Open a File Explorer and navigate to the folder where Loki was running from, e.g. `C:\Loki`.
 1. Delete the following files from the directory:

     * Install-Loki.ps1